Roberto Perpignani

 Roberto Perpignani (born 20 April 1941) is an Italian film editor.

 Biography

 He started his career in 1962 as assistant editor in Orson Welles' The Trial.
-His first credit as film editor is for Bernardo Bertolucci's Prima della rivoluzione.
+His first credit as film editor is for Bernardo Bertolucci's Before the Revolution.

-He won three David di Donatello for Best Editing, in 1983 for Paolo e Vittorio Taviani's The Night of the Shooting Stars, in 1995 for Michael Radford's Il Postino and in 1997 for Roberto Faenza's Marianna Ucria.
+He won three David di Donatello for Best Editing, in 1983 for Paolo e Vittorio Taviani's The Night of the Shooting Stars, in 1995 for Michael Radford's Il Postino: The Postman and in 1997 for Roberto Faenza's Marianna Ucria.
 Perpignani was also awarded a Premio Bianchi at the 53rd Venice International Film Festival.

 Personal life

 Perpignani was married with film producer Grazia Volpi, who produced many of the Taviani brothers' films, until her death in 2020.